nhsconnect/FHIR-ODS-API/pages/design/build_organization_search.md

 The ODS API Lookup can use any of the search parameters defined in the [ODS Lookup API](api_entity_organization.html) API.

 What we have just described is shown in the diagram below.
-When entering the url an ODS Lookup FHIR Query is performed and a ODS Lookup response is returned with an XML body and a HTTP response code.
+When entering the url an ODS Lookup FHIR Query is performed and an ODS Lookup response is returned with an XML body and a HTTP response code.

 {% include image.html
 max-width="200px" file="build/ods-basic-flow.png" alt="Basic Process Flow ODS Search FHIR" caption="Basic Process Flow" %}